magik-sword/Computer-Vision/README.md

 ### Overview of Files in Repository

 * **Baseline_Model.ipynb:** Trains a MobileNetV2 model on the unprocessed images for a baseline and saves its history.
-* **MobileNetV2_Augmented.ipynb:** Trains and saves a MobileNetV2 model/history on the augmented and preprocessed training images.
+* **MobileNetV2_Augmented.ipynb:** Trains a MobileNetV2 model on augmented data.
+Saves the model and history.
-* **EfficientNetB0_Augmented.ipynb:** Trains and saves an EfficientNetB0 model/history on the augmented and preprocessed training images.
+* **EfficientNetB0_Augmented.ipynb:** Trains an EfficientNetB0 model on augmented data.
+Saves the model and history.
-* **DenseNet121_Augmented.ipynb:** Trains and saves a DenseNet121_Augmented model/history on the augmented and preprocessed images.
+* **DenseNet121_Augmented.ipynb:** Trains a DenseNet121 model on augmented data.
+Saves the model and history.
 * **Model_Comparisons.ipynb:** Loads the previous models and histories, compares the metrics by displaying training vs validation graphs and ROC-AUC curves.
 * **Final_Evaluation.ipynb:** Loads the DenseNet121 model and runs predictions on the unseen test set.
 Contains a barplot, ROC-AUC curve, and final recall score.
 * **breast-cancer-detection.zip:** The original zip file from Kaggle containing all of the images used for this project.